AndersSchmidtHansen/ConversationalDesignLanguage/README.md

 ## Cheatsheet
-For those in a hurry, here's a quick cheatsheet for the CIxD Syntax
+For those in a hurry, here's a quick cheatsheet for the CD Syntax

  Interactions and Content                 | Marker      | Syntax Example
  ---------------------------------------- | ----------- | ------------------------